Investing for the Long-Term

 A three-pronged approach guides HMC's sustainable investment work and priorities:

-We have joined initiatives that are aligned with—and help guide—our approach to sustainable investment, and we actively work with peers and investors to advance shared goals.
+We have joined initiatives that align with—and help guide—our approach to sustainable investment, and we actively work with peers and investors to advance shared goals.
 For example, HMC is an active member of the PRI Investor Working Group on Corporate Climate Change Lobbying.
 This initiative urges businesses to take action on climate change, including through lobbying actions that are consistent with the goal of preventing climate change.
 As a lead investor of this working group, the Harvard endowment is a signatory to the Investor Expectations on Corporate Climate Lobbying, setting out expectations for company practice and disclosure on climate change related policy activity.

 We are also a signatory to the CDP's climate change program.
 The CDP, formerly known as the Carbon Disclosure Project, is an international non-profit organization that works with governments, public companies, and over 800 institutional investors to drive environmental disclosure and performance of publicly listed companies.